TIY-Charleston-Front-End-Jan2015/notes/prework.md

 ## HTML/CSS
 HTML and CSS are the foundation of all the content of a webpage or web app.
 However, we will only be spending about a week on HTML and CSS, so you should have a basic foundation before the class starts.

-Complete the Dash course at https://dash.generalassemb.ly/, which covers HTML, CSS, and very basic JavaScript.
+Complete the Code Academy Web course at http://www.codecademy.com/en/tracks/web, which covers HTML and CSS.
 This should take you approximately 8-15 hours, depending on your prior experience.

 ### Supplemental
 If you haven’t completed it already, Codecademy also has an HTML and CSS course.